-Staff shall score, rank and evaluate applications Selections from on the Waiting List will be made and make selections from the Waiting List as follows:
+Staff shall score, rank and evaluate applications on the Waiting List and make selections from the Waiting List as follows:

-- (1) If Credits are fully returned from projects originally funded under Set-Asides or Geographic Apportionments, applications qualifying under the same Set-Aside or Geographic Region will be selected in the order of their ranking.
+(1) If Credits are fully returned from projects originally funded under Set-Asides or Geographic Apportionments, applications qualifying under the same Set-Aside or Geographic Region will be selected in the order of their ranking.
 With respect to such a Set-Aside, one or more projects shall receive a reservation until all Credits in a Set-Aside are reserved.
 With respect to such Geographic Regions in which credits remain available, projects will be funded in order of their rank so long as the region's last award does not cause the region's aggregate award amount to exceed 125 percent (125%) of the amount originally available for that region in that funding round.
-When the next highest-ranking project does not meet the 125% rule, the Committee shall not fund a project requesting a smaller credit award. - (2) Next, Eligible Waiting List projects in Set Asides or Geographic Apportionments that are not yet fully subscribed will be selected from the Waiting List for reservations.
+When the next highest-ranking project does not meet the 125% rule, the Committee shall not fund a project requesting a smaller credit award.

+- (2) Next, Waiting List projects in Set Asides or Geographic Apportionments that are not yet fully subscribed will be selected from the Waiting List for reservations.
 These will be selected first from the Set Asides in order of their funding sequence, and then from the Geographic Apportionments in the order of the highest to the lowest percentage by which each Apportionment is undersubscribed.
-(This will be calculated by dividing the unreserved Tax Credits in the apportionment by the total Apportionment.) - (3) Finally, after all Set-Asides and Geographic Apportionments for the current year have been achieved, or if no further projects are available for such reservations, the unallocated Tax Credits will be transferred to the Supplemental Set Aside and used for projects selected from the Waiting List, in the order of their score and tie breaker performance ranking, without regard to Set-Aside or Geographic Region.
-All Waiting List project reservations, except for Rural projects, will be counted toward the projects' Geographic Apportionments.
+(This will be calculated by dividing the unreserved Tax Credits in the apportionment by the total Apportionment.) - (3) Finally, after all Set-Asides and Geographic Apportionments for the current year have been achieved, or if no further projects are available for such reservations, the unallocated Tax Credits will be used for projects selected from the Waiting List, in the order of their score and tie breaker performance ranking, without regard to Set-Aside or Geographic Region.
+All Waiting List project reservations, except for Rural projects, will be counted toward the projects' Geographic Apportionments. - (4) If there are not sufficient federal Tax Credits to fully fund the next ranked application on the Waiting List, a reservation of all remaining federal Tax Credits and a binding commitment of the following year federal Tax Credits may be made to that application. - (i) Carry forward of Tax Credits.
+Pursuant to Federal and state statutes, the Committee may carry forward any unused Tax Credits or Tax Credits returned to the Committee for allocation in the next calendar year.